-These materials include correspondence and legal and government documents regarding a request from Paul Wing to enroll at the Carlisle Indian School.
+These materials include correspondence regarding a request from Paul Wing to enroll at the Carlisle Indian School.
 Wing's request was denied.

 These materials include correspondence regarding a request to enroll several Nez Perce students, including Rachel Penny and Caleb Carter.
 Carter required special permission from the Office of Indian Affairs due to his age.